 The princesses' bedrooms at Kew Palace, once occupied by Princesses Elizabeth, Augusta and Amelia — the daughters of George III and Queen Charlotte — offer a unique view into the lives of Georgian royalty.

 Princess Elizabeth had her bedroom on the first floor.
 It has been fully restored, and includes her flamboyant Grecian couch bed.

 On the second floor you can see the partially restored bedrooms of Princess Augusta and Princess Amelia.
 The unrestored section shows traces of the original verditer wallpaper, a Gothic fireplace acquired at her request for Princess Amelia and early 19th century paint finishes.

-	Writing to her eldest brother, the princess described Kew Palace with sarcasm as 'this beautiful chateau', so although the furnishings were certainly elegant, the house as a royal residence was not up to the usual royal standards.
+Writing to her eldest brother, the princess described the palace with sarcasm as 'this beautiful chateau', so although the furnishings were certainly elegant, the house as a royal residence was not up to the usual royal standards.

-	The politician Horace Walpole joked that the princesses were so cramped in their bedrooms they were forced to hang their dresses on the backs of their bedroom doors.
+The politician Horace Walpole joked the princesses were so cramped in their bedrooms they were forced to hang their dresses on the backs of their bedroom doors.

 The most intimate of our six royal palaces, Kew was built as a private house in 1631 and used by the royal family between 1729 and 1818.
 These gifts and souvenirs are all inspired by Kew Palace.

 Inspired by the Great Pagoda at Kew Gardens, this exquisite silver stacking ring features an intricate octagonal oriental design with accents of rare welsh gold.

 This luxury handmade Christmas tree decoration features the design of the front of the Dutch House at Kew Palace on the River Thames in south west London.